Prospective students must:

 The Admissions Committee will meet in March to select the class for the upcoming September start date.
 The number of students selected each year is determined on the current job market and clinical spots.

 The Program Director will notify all applicants of the final decision via e-mail by April 1.
 Selected candidates must:

 Upon receipt of the above items, the student will receive an e-mail from the DMS program outlining requirements prior to starting the program.
 Along with orientation information from the Froedtert Hospital Human Resource department one month prior to the fall start date.

-Froedtert Hospital School of Diagnostic Medical Sonograhy has articulation agreements with several institutions of higher learning in the southeastern Wisconsin region.
+Froedtert Hospital School of Diagnostic Medical Sonography has articulation agreements with several institutions of higher learning in the southeastern Wisconsin region.
 The student will be awarded a Bachelor of Science degree, with a major in Diagnostic Medical Sonography, upon completion of the pre-professional and professional components.
-If you are interested in the four-year degree, please contact the respective Universities or Colleges.
+If you are interested in the four-year degree, please contact the respective universities or colleges.